shiningrain/JailGuard/README.md

 pip install requirements.txt
 ```

-To conduct experiments on GPT-3.5(text modality), you need to add your Openai key [here](./JailGuard/utils/config.cfg)
+To conduct experiments on GPT-3.5(text modality), you need to add your Openai key [here](./JailGuard/utils/config.cfg).
-On image, you need to follow [this repo](https://github.com/Unispac/Visual-Adversarial-Examples-Jailbreak-Large-Language-Models) to download and setup MiniGPT-4 first.
+On image, you need to clone and follow [the visual_adv repo](https://github.com/Unispac/Visual-Adversarial-Examples-Jailbreak-Large-Language-Models) to download and setup MiniGPT-4 first.
+Then you need to replace the `YOUR_VISUAL_ADV_REPO` with the directory of the cloned repository and replace `YOUR_CONFIG` with your `eval_configs/minigpt4_eval.yaml` in your cloned visual_adv repo.

 ## Usage